BrianHaidet/AlphaPhoenix/readme.txt

 All code in this repository was written or assembled by Brian Haidet for projects posted on the YouTube channel AlphaPhoenix.
 All code is provided for exclusively educational use.

-Please feel free to contact me on YouTube (youtube.com/c/alphaphoenixchannel) or Reddit (reddit.com/u/alpha-phoenix) if you have any questions.
+Please contact me on YouTube or Reddit if you have any questions! youtube.com/c/alphaphoenixchannel reddit.com/u/alpha-phoenix

 CC non-commercial, attribution